 JUSD is evolving in powerful, culturally proficient and relevant instruction.
 Our partnerships and consultants have supported our Education Services and Pupil services divisions to drive these practices forward.
-Our process supporting professional learning communities create a cycle of plan do study act support JUSD in moving these efforts to excelling.
+Our process supporting professional learning communities creates a cycle of plan to study, act to support JUSD in moving these efforts to excelling.

 JUSD excels in shared decision making and participatory practices.
 There is both a high level of accountability and support from the district level as well as a routine for parent groups to be supported at the school level.
 These practices are audited at every Federal Program Monitoring and training takes place to be sure groups understand their prospective roles.
 This allowed us with ease to introduce MOUs with National Education Association - Jurupa on the makeup of the site-based Community Schools Councils as well as providing bylaws for said councils.
+Van Buren has established Bylaws for the Community School Council.
+The Council will look into the Needs Assessment and give input on the Implementation Plan.
+Van Buren has scheduled four Community School Council meetings during the school year.